The Mole series 1: Episode 3

 Good Taste Team; (Oliver, Jo, and David) They are given 3 red wines, 2 they tasted from the wine cellar they visited, while the other is not.
 They must choose the wine that they did not have that day.
 They answered wrong, losing the money.

 Night Maze: The teams are brought to a maze (designed to look just like the "thumbprint" logo), and are divided into 4 teams of 2, with a Runner and a Navigator.
 The 4 runners must stay in the maze for a combined total of 5 minutes, as in the maze are 2 guards, to win £10,000.
 If even just one team is able to enter the maze and reach the exit, they will win £15,000.
 David entered the maze first, with Jennifer guiding him, and was able to survive for 1 minute and 31 seconds.
 Paul, with John directing him, only lasted for 20 seconds.
 Zi then tried, with Jo guiding him, and was caught after 32 seconds.
 Last was Oliver, with Sara guiding him.
 He had to survive for 2 minutes and 37 seconds or find the exit to win the money for the group.
 After 1 minute and 23 seconds, Oliver found the exit and won the team £15,000.

+Paul correctly named the Mole's identity, having announced to the group that he knew who the Mole was.
+Later in a video diary, he cited David's company being named 'Black Sheep' as a hidden clue.
+Controversially, Paul was subsequently evicted from the show on the same episode, raising the question of whether he had been removed for discovering the Mole too early in the series.